 Topics include English, sexism and gender, Media representations and campaigns; Fake news

 Each week, you’ll spend part of your study time working through interactive activities online.
 You’ll watch and listen to specifically recorded material that will introduce key topics in each block.
-Interviews with language experts and with professionals will illustrate the connection between language issues and the real world.
+Interviews with language experts and professionals will illustrate the connection between language issues and the real world.
 You’ll be able to interact with study materials, and discuss your work with your tutor and other students in order to exchange ideas and experience.
 Each week you’ll also be guided through short readings in print that introduce contemporary topics and relate them to ideas about language.
 The online and print components work together and both are essential for successful study of the module.

 This module will develop your understanding of: